Seattle Citroën

 Starting in 1969, ID's also received very odd pressure switch arrangements to comply with USA rules.
 Just like on the DS, the ID also needed two pressure switches to comply; one to warn of low pressure available for the front brakes, and one to warn of low pressure available for the rear brakes.
 Euro ID's only had one pressure switch, located on the security valve.

-Since ID's already had a pressure switch on the security valve, a Bourdon-Tube pressure switch was added under the front left fender splash pan, mounted on the security valve.
+Since ID's already had a pressure switch on the security valve, a Bourdon-Tube pressure switch was added under the front left fender splash pan, mounted directly on top of the security valve.
 This Bourdon-Tube pressure switch was the same one used on USA DS's, with the unusually low trigger point of 15/25 bars.
 This Bourdon-Tube pressure switch was hooked up to a hydraulic line supplying pressure for the rear brakes.

 I am currently looking for a photo of a USA 1969 ID19 with this unusual pressure switch configuration under the front left splash pan.
 Anyone have one?